8osco/academic_performance_analysis/README.md

 [placeholder!! - The notebook should include well-documented sections, while the dashboard should feature clear labels, tooltips, or explanations for each visualisation or insight.
 The dashboard should include a clear narrative that guides the audience through the data story, explaining key insights and findings.]

+[Placeholder!! -
+Dashboard items informed by the key features identified from the coefficient ranking exercise

+Pass rate and number of students involved were key metrics

+Pass rate derived using DAX

+ISO code needed for country location (as country names can be ambiguous)

+Challenge - couldn't sort the school order, despite following AI suggestions]

 [placeholder!! - due to limitations with the version of PowerBI being used, a link cannot be provided, however, a file is available in XXXXX folder labelled YYYYY]